owenhoskins/gatsby-netlify-cms-image-import/src/pages/news/2017-10-18-einstein-discovers-relativity.md

 ---
 layout: news
 path: /einstein
-title: Einstein Discovers Relativity
+title: Mit dem blauen Luftballon
+image: /img/Screen Shot 2017-10-09 at 11.25.52.png
 date: 2017-10-18T17:12:33.962Z
-templateKey: 'news-item'
+templateKey: news-item
 ---
 In 1905, **Albert Einstein** determined that the laws of physics are the same for all non-accelerating observers, and that the speed of light in a vacuum was independent of the motion of all observers.
 This was the theory of special **relativity**